mtmacdonald/docker-laravel/README.md

 Ubuntu Docker container for Laravel web applications
 ====================================================

-Larazest/base is a minimal base image for running [Laravel](https://github.com/laravel/laravel) applications.
-Required packages are bundled into a single container, based on Ubuntu 14.04 server.
+Docker-laravel is a LEMP base image for running [Laravel](https://github.com/laravel/laravel) web applications.
+It is loosely inspired by [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker).

+Required and optional packages are bundled into a single container, based on Ubuntu 14.04 server.

 These services run with process supervision, using [Supervisor](http://supervisord.org):